europeana/assembla-to-jira/README.md

 # Assembla-to-Jira

-A collection of advanced tooling for a complete data migration from Assembla to Jira.
+A collection of advanced tooling for a complete data migration from [Assembla](https://www.assembla.com) to [JIRA](https://www.atlassian.com/software/jira).

 ## Introduction